-Once your baby is happy taking smooth and pureed foods from a spoon, they’re ready for the next stage of their adventure into the culinary world.
-Now you can start introducing thicker purees, small soft lumps and more interesting mashed textures to their food.
+Once your baby is happy taking solids from a spoon, they’re ready for the next stage of their adventure into the culinary world.
+Now you can start introducing lumps and more interesting mashed textures to their food.
 While ages do vary, it’s likely your baby will be ready for soft lumps from seven months onwards.

 Here are a few things you’ll need to know:

 Soft lumps – try for small and soft lumps in a thick puree.
 Harder lumps, like whole peas in a sauce, will be too much for them.
 They’ll struggle to separate them while eating and run the risk of choking.

 Mash it – try fork mashing a banana into small pieces.
 That’s about the texture you should be aiming for with their new menu.